What is the issue?

 £25

-could help a trained caseworker stop a parent’s loved one from being wrongfully locked up in a mental health hospital.
+could help a trained caseworker stop a parent’s loved one from being wrongfully locked away in a mental health hospital.

 £50